antirez/neural-redis/README.md

 idea when working at machine learning experiments, especially with this module that is experimental.

+An interesting example is the `iris.rb` program inside the `examples`
+directory: it will load the `Iris.csv` dataset into Redis, which is a very popular dataset with three variants of Iris flowers with their sepal and petal features.
+If you run the program, the percentage of entries classified in a wrong way will be 4%, however if you train the network a few more cycles with:

+    NR.TRAIN iris MAXCYCLES 100

+You'll see that often the error will drop to 2%.

 A more complex non linear classification example
 ===